 Today's environmental regulatory regime is often compared to the tax code due to its complexity, arcane rules, and byzantine requirements.
 Waller attorneys partner with our clients' environmental, health and safety, and operations personnel to decipher environmental regulations—regarding air and water standards as well as in other areas—and how they impact businesses.

 We care deeply about client outcomes, and strive to find the most efficient and cost-effective way to help clients meet requirements while achieving their business goals.
 Clients have depended on Waller's deep roster of environmental talent for many years, and expect us to deliver consistent, valuable results when faced with seemingly impossible permitting, expansion, compliance, or other environmental challenges.

 Our attorneys have assisted clients in a wide range of areas, including:

-In regulatory compliance issues, a critical component of success is the ability to receiving a determination from a regulatory agency that a client is not subject to a particular requirement.
+In regulatory compliance issues, a critical component of success is the ability to receive a determination from a regulatory agency that a client is not subject to a particular requirement.
 By helping clients forge strong relationships with regulatory agencies, they can often obtain "non-applicability" letters, or other favorable regulatory interpretations.

 Environmental Management Systems (EMS)

 Waller attorneys work with clients to develop and implement EMS, and related organizational policies and organizational structures, including obtaining ISO 14000 certifications.
 We guide clients in self-audits and disclosures under various state audit privilege laws, or under EPA's self-disclosure policies.

 Comprehensive Environmental Response, Compensation and Liability Act ( CERCLA) Litigation